hybridgroup/taskmapper/README.md

 ticketmaster is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.

-ticketmaster let's you "remap" a system into a consistent API.
+ticketmaster let's you "remap" a system into the consistent ticketmaster API, easily.
 For instance the description of an issue/ticket, might be named **description** in one system, and **problem-description** somewhere else.
-Via ticketmaster, this would always be called description.
-The ticketmaster remaps makes it easy for you to integrate different kinds of ticket systems into your own system.
-You don't have to take care of all the different kinds of systems, and their different APIs. ticketmaster handles all this **for** you, so you can focus on making your application awesome.
+Via ticketmaster, this would always be called **description**.
+The ticketmaster remaps makes it easy for you to integrate different kinds of ticket systems, into your own system.
+You don't have to take care of all the different kinds of systems, and their different APIs. ticketmaster handles all this *for* you, so you can focus on making your application awesome.

 ## TODO